-4.86 Whilst co-living developments are expected to provide external amenity space on-site, there will still be a demand for access to formal off-site open space resulting from the development.
+4.85 Whilst co-living developments are expected to provide external amenity space on-site, there will still be a demand for access to formal off-site open space resulting from the development.
 As such it will be expected that co-living schemes provide open space contributions in accordance with Policy NE9.7 of the Local Plan on the same basis as traditional C3 residential housing schemes.

-Affordable Housing
+5. Affordable Housing

-- 5.1 Co-living is not considered to be an affordable housing product as it does not provide stable, long term accommodation that is suitable to meet needs on the Councils housing register, particularly for families. - 5.2 Whilst co-living does provide an additional housing option for certain people, it does not, as a requirement, meet minimum housing standards that would be required of C3 affordable housing.

-- 5.3 Policy HO3.6 of the Local Plan therefore requires that co-living schemes provide a contribution towards affordable housing in accordance with the affordable housing target in Policy HO3.3. - 5.4 Affordable housing contributions from these schemes will usually be provided through an off-site financial contribution, calculated in accordance with the approach set out in local guidance.
-Any proposal to provide on-site affordable housing on a co-living development will be considered on a case by case basis. - 5.5 The level of contribution, and any triggers for payments, will be set out clearly in the associated s106 agreement and should be based on discussions between the applicant and local authority.
+- 5.1 Co-living is not considered to be an affordable housing product as it does not provide stable, long term accommodation that is suitable to meet needs on the Councils housing register, particularly for families. - 5.2 Whilst co-living does provide an additional housing option for certain people, it does not, as a requirement, meet minimum housing standards that would be required of C3 affordable housing. - 5.3 Policy HO3.6 of the Local Plan therefore requires that co-living schemes provide a contribution towards affordable housing in accordance with the affordable housing target in Policy HO3.3. - 5.4 Affordable housing contributions from these schemes will usually be provided through an off-site financial contribution, calculated in accordance with the approach set out in local guidance.
+As clarified in paragraph 2.7, any proposal to provide an affordable housing contribution on-site will be considered on a case by case basis.
+Where an on-site contribution is agreed, this will be secured through a s106 agreement to ensure that the units remain 'affordable' in perpetuity. - 5.5 The level of contribution, and any triggers for payments, will be set out clearly in the associated s106 agreement and should be based on discussions between the applicant and local authority.

-Tenancies
+6. Tenancies

-- 6.1 There is a concern that co-living schemes could, in effect, operate as hotels, guesthouses or hostels and would therefore not fulfil co-living's unique role as a form of communal living that facilitates social interaction between residents. - 6.2 Whilst it is not considered appropriate to place a maximum tenancy length on co-living units, a minimum tenancy length of 3 months or 90 days should be applied.
+- 6.1 There is a concern that co-living schemes could, in effect, operate as hotels, guesthouses or hostels and would therefore not fulfil co-living's unique role as a form of communal living that facilitates social interaction between residents - 6.2 While it is not considered appropriate to place a maximum tenancy length on co-living units, a minimum tenancy length of 3 months or 90 days should be applied.
 Tenancy agreements should be for a specific room within the development to ensure residents have security that they will not be moved from room to room.
-This should be conditioned in associated s106 agreements and in the Management Plan submitted with the application. - 6.3 This will ensure that the development is not used for very short term lets resulting in a very quick turnover of residents.
+This should be conditioned in associated s106 agreements and set out in the Management Plan submitted with the application. - 6.3 This will ensure that the development is not used for very short term lets resulting in a very quick turnover of residents.
 This will help to differentiate a co-living scheme from any form of hotel type accommodation. - 6.4 Tenancies should not permit under 18s to occupy the development.
-This is due to coliving not being considered secure child suitable accommodation. - 6.5 Other than in specifically designed two person rooms, tenancies should be for single occupancy and the applicant should provide a maximum number of residents expected on the scheme as part of the application.
+This is due to co-living not being considered secure, child suitable accommodation. - 6.5 Other than in specifically designed two person rooms, tenancies should be for single occupancy.
+The applicant should set out clearly the number of double occupancy rooms that are being proposed in order to provide officers with an accurate number of persons that will be living in a scheme.
+Proposals should ensure that the number of single occupancy rooms is maximised with double occupancy being an exception.